Finesse/Asynchrony/README.md

 	#include <Asynchrony.h> // Including library
 	using namespace Asynchrony;

-	#define BUTTON_PIN 2 // One side of button is connected to this pin, other to ground
+	#define BUTTON_PIN 2 // One button contact is connected to this pin, other to ground
 	#define LED_PIN 3 // LED is connected to it

-	bool isOn = false; // Whether LED is on or off
+	bool isOn = false; // Whether button state is on or off

 	// Action called on button click
 	voin onClick() {